Child Support in Tennessee Answers to FAQs

 After calculating each parent’s monthly Adjusted Gross Income (AGI) by deducting credits, it is time for the third step.
 Step three involves taking the amount of AGI each parent has, adding it together for a total amount, and cross-referencing it with the Child Support Schedule.
 The Child Support Schedule gives the monthly total obligation, or Basic Child Support Obligation, both parents must provide.

+It depends.
 The fourth and final step is to take the monthly Basic Child Support Obligation and divide it by each parent’s AGI.
 Each parent’s share, called the Percentage of Income (PI), is determined by pro-rating the BCSO between the parents.

 Determining the BCSO can be a complicated process.
 Familiarize yourself with the Child Support Worksheets and talk to your lawyer about the specifics of your situation.